 In Winter prayer plants enter a state of dormancy in response to cooler temperatures and fewer hours of daylight and therefore require much less water.
 If the soil is consistently moist in Winter the leaves often turn yellow as the roots cannot tolerate the damp soil.

-However it should be noted that overwatering isn’t the only common cause of prayer plant leaves turning yellow.
+However, it should be noted that overwatering isn’t the only common cause of prayer plant leaves turning yellow.
 Prayer plants are very sensitive to ‘hard’ tap water with lots of minerals and chemicals (such as chlorine and fluoride).

-I have personally observed my prayer plant’s leaves beginning to yellow when I was watering with tap water and an improvement in the plants condition when I switched to rainwater I collected from the garden.
+I have personally observed my prayer plant’s leaves beginning to yellow when I was watering with tap water and an improvement in the plant’s condition when I switched to rainwater I collected from the garden.

-Prayer plants also grow in the under the shade of a tree canopy and are shelter from direct sunlight.
+Prayer plants also grow under the shade of a tree canopy and are shelter from direct sunlight.
 If your prayer plant is on a window sill, it is likely the leaves either fade in color or bleach to a yellow color with a wilted appearance.

 How to Revive a Prayer Plant with Yellow Leaves

 - Reduce the frequency of your watering of the prayer plant in the Winter, so that you wait until the top inch feels dry before watering again.
 Water so that the soil is consistently moist (but not saturated or boggy) in Summer but allow the soil to dry somewhat in Winter when the prayer plant is not in active growth.
-Watering in this way and allows the roots to respire so that can uptake water and nutrients properly to prevent the leaves turning yellow.
+Watering in this way allows the roots to respire so that can uptake water and nutrients properly to prevent the leaves from turning yellow.

 - Only water prayer plants with rainwater, or bottled water to prevent further yellowing of the leaves.
 The tap water in your area may be too hard for the prayer plant to tolerate so use rain water to help alleviate the stress that caused the leaves to turn yellow.